kaspth/oaken/README.md

 Oaken's data scripts are composed of table name looking methods corresponding to Active Record classes, which you can enhance with `defaults` and helper methods, then eventually calling `create` or `upsert` on them.

+#### Loading within the `context` module

+Oaken loads every seed file within the context of its `context` module.
+You can see it with `Oaken.loader.context`, or `Oaken.context` for short.

 #### Automatic & manual registry

 > [!IMPORTANT]
-> Ok, this bit is probably the most complex in Oaken.
+> Ok, this bit is probably the most complex part in Oaken.
 You can see the implementation in `Oaken::Seeds#method_missing` and then `Oaken::Loader::Type`.

 When you reference e.g. `accounts` we'll hit `Oaken::Seeds#method_missing` hook and:

 - locate a class using `loader.locate`, hitting `Oaken::Loader::Type.locate`.
 - If there's a match, call `loader.register Account, as: :accounts`.
+- `loader.register` defines the `accounts` method on the `Oaken.loader.context` module, pointing to an instance of `Oaken::Stored::ActiveRecord`.

 We'll respect namespaces up to 3 levels deep, so we'll try to match: